 Burke, N. W, and Bonduriansky, R. 2019.
 Context-dependent advantages of sex: sexually but not parthenogenetically produced females benefit from sexual reproduction in a stick insect.
 Submitted to Evolution.

 Burke, N. W, and Bonduriansky, R. 2019.
 Exposure to juvenile males during development suppresses female capacity for parthenogenesis in a stick insect.
-In press, Animal Behaviour.
+Animal Behaviour 154: 85-94.

 Burke, N. W, and Bonduriansky, R. 2018.
 The geography of sex: sexual conflict, environmental gradients, and local loss of sex in facultatively parthenogenetic animals.
 Philosophical Transactions of the Royal Society B 373: 20170422.